 Cleaning is one of the most important steps in brewing.
-It kills microscopic bacteria, wild yeast and molds that may cause off-flavors in your beer.
+It kills microscopic bacteria, wild yeast, and molds that may cause off-flavors in your beer.
 Make certain to clean all equipment that comes in contact with your beer by following the directions below:

-- 1. Fill clean keg with warm water to line mark 1 on the back, then add $\frac{1}{2}$ pack (about 1 tablespoon) of No-Rinse Cleanser and stir until dissolved.
+- 1. Fill clean keg with warm water to line mark 1 on the back, then add 1⁄2 pack (about 1 tablespoon) of No-Rinse Cleanser and stir until dissolved.
 Once dissolved, the solution is ready to use.
-Save the remaining $\frac{1}{2}$ of No-Rinse Cleanser because you will need it for bottling. - 2.Screw on lid and swirl the keg so that the cleaning solution makes contact with the entire interior of the keg, including the underside of the lid.
-Note that the ventilation notches under the lid may leak solution.
-Allow to sit for at least 2 minutes and swirl again. - 3.To clean the spigot, open it fully and allow liquid to flow for 5 seconds and then close. - 4.Pour the rest of the solution from the keg into a large bowl.
-Place your spoon/whisk, can opener and measuring cup into the bowl to keep them cleaned throughout the brewing process.
-Leave them immersed for at least 2 minutes in cleaning solution prior to using. - 5.After all surfaces have been thoroughly cleaned, do not rinse or dry the keg or utensils.
-Return lid to top of keg, proceed immediately to brewing.
+Save the remaining 1⁄2 of No-Rinse Cleanser because you will need it for bottling. - 2.
+Screw-on the lid and swirl the keg so that the cleaning solution makes contact with the entire interior of the keg, including the underside of the lid.
+Note that the ventilation notches under the lid may leak the solution.
+Allow to sit for at least 2 minutes and swirl again. - 3.
+To clean the spigot, open it fully and allow the liquid to flow for 5 seconds, and then close.

+- 4. Pour the rest of the solution from the keg into a large bowl.
+Place your spoon/whisk, can opener, and measuring cup into the bowl to keep them cleaned throughout the brewing process.
+Leave them immersed for at least 2 minutes in a cleaning solution prior to use. - 5.
+After all, surfaces have been thoroughly cleaned, do not rinse or dry the keg or utensils.
+Return lid to the top of the keg, proceed immediately to brewing.